 Growing up on the farm, Joe learned to work the land with a pair of horses.
 He and his grandparents grew, raised, hunted and bartered for almost everything they needed, and cut and hewed oak railroad ties by hand in the forested hills.
 The farm straddled the Monroe and Brown County line, and was submerged when the Lake Monroe reservoir was created in the 1960s.

-Joe’s grandfather, Jasper Chambers (born in the 1870s), was a fiddler, and upon Joe’s arrival at the farm started teaching Joe to play.
-They shared a fiddle that cost $5.00, a large sum for the cash-poor family.
+Joe’s grandfather, Jasper Chambers (born in 1872), was a fiddler, and upon Joe’s arrival at the farm started teaching Joe to play.
+They shared a fiddle that cost $5.00, a large sum in 1938 for the cash-poor family.
 Joe’s repertoire consisted of the tunes his grandfather and other relatives taught him, plus many that he learned from others living nearby.
-Many of these tunes seem to be unique to Monroe and Brown Counties, and Joe’s settings of more widely-known tunes are distinctive, often differing in key, rhythm or melody from versions in the common old-time repertoire.
+Many of these tunes seem to be unique to Monroe and Brown Counties, and Joe’s settings of more widely-known tunes are distinctive, often differing in key, rhythm or melody from versions in the more widespread old-time repertoire.
 Joe had a resonant bass voice, and from time to time would sing songs that he learned from his grandmother, Ida Chambers, a fine singer and reed organ player as well as a respected midwife.

 Joe built a house near Adel, in Owen County, where he lived for several years with his wife Lela.
 They raised pigs and chickens while Joe continued his carpentry work.
 It wasn’t long, however, before they moved into Bloomington’s Prospect Hill neighborhood where Joe lived for more than 40 years.
 Lela passed away in 1990.